-A skatepark and Multi-Use Games Areas (MUGA) shall be provided as per Figure 9: Parks and Play Facilities.
-There should also be sports pitches/ courts and indoor leisure facilities available during evening and daytime hours for both schools and community.
+A skatepark and Multi-Use Games Areas (MUGA) shall be provided as per Figure 9: Parks and Play Facilities Figure 9: Parks and Play Facilities.
+There should also be sports pitches/ courts and indoor leisure facilities available during evening and daytime hours for both mis and community.
 This means some facilities will be needed both within and outwith schools.

-5.5 Allotments and Community Gardens The design of allotment sites should meet the standards set out in the Scottish Allotments Site Design Guide 2013.
+5.5 Allotments and Community Gardens

+The design of allotment sites should meet the standards set out in the Scottish Allotments Site Design Guide 2013.